Pitmaster BBQ Catering in Evanston, Georgia

 What should hosts share for BBQ catering in Evanston, Georgia?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Evanston, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Evanston, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 What local setup details matter for Evanston events?